 6. Silence can be a good response to hurtful comments

 Does silent treatment work on guys?
 And why silence is powerful with a man?
 These questions can have you confused if you’ve experienced that silence is more effective than communication in resolving certain issues.
 Well, the effectiveness of silence isn’t gender-specific per se.
 It can work on everybody but the extent of this treatment should be managed effectively.

 Sometimes saying hurtful things can damage a relationship more than the silent treatment.
 Because once the words are uttered it cannot be taken back.
 So the hurtful things being said keep building can be terrible.
 But if you respond to hurtful words with silence then it will help you disengage.
 No matter how much you are provoked if you decide not to retaliate with hurtful words no one can force you.
 Retaliating with silence is a good idea in a situation like this.

 7. Silence can help you do away with the negative emotions

-If you feel negative emotions about someone instead of shouting back at them or coming up with counter allegations you use your silence to focus on positive things.
+The psychology behind silent treatment is that it lets you manage your feelings in a much more rational manner.
+If you feel negative emotions about someone instead of shouting back at them or coming up with counter-allegations, you use your silence to focus on positive things.
 While your partner might try to suck you back into negativity you could focus on positive things if you are silent.
-This will be better for your mental health and you will reap the benefits of silent treatment.
+This will be better for your mental health and you will reap the benefits of the silent treatment.